hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616172v1-sgic-a-self-guided-iterative-calibration-framework-for-rag.md

 ---
 layout: default
-title: SGIC: A Self-Guided Iterative Calibration Framework for RAG
+title: "SGIC: A Self-Guided Iterative Calibration Framework for RAG"
 ---

 # SGIC: A Self-Guided Iterative Calibration Framework for RAG